PACC COVID-19 UPDATES

 - Auditoriums, stadiums, arenas.

-- Certain spectator sports, recreational sports tournaments, and organized recreational sports leagues.
-(Skills training for all sports is permitted.
+- Certain spectator sports, sports tournaments, and organized recreational sports leagues.
+(Skills training, practice, and scrimmages for all sports is permitted.
 Non-contact and limited-contact sports are permitted.
 Batting cages, bowling alleys, tennis facilities, and golf courses are permitted to open.)

 - Some public and private pools.
 (Public pools and club pools regulated by local health departments are permitted to open.
 Use of swimming pools for single households also is permitted.)